 - Put your knives carefully onto a magnetic strip.
 If you store your knives on a magnetic strip, put the knife on the strip spine first, not blade first.
 This prevents the force of the magnet from slamming against the knife’s sharp edge.

 - Cut correctly.
 Knives are designed to slice, not chop.
 Using safe, proper technique will not only cut your food faster, but also prevent your knives from dulling.
-Check out this free video course on how to cut various foods correctly and safely.

 - Use a cutting board.
 Never cut anything on your countertops or on any surface other than a cutting board designed specifically for cutting food.
 If at all possible, use wooden cutting boards as they are gentler on the blade than plastic ones, and never use glass cutting boards.